megaoptim/megaoptim-wp/readme.txt

 = How the WebP feature works?
     The WebP versions are free of charge and our API service will create optimized WebP for each image upon optimization and store it in your storage.
 If you enable Front-End delivery the content will be re-written and if .webp version exist for specific image it will be used instead.

-= Can i backup and restore the images? =
+= Can I back up and restore the images? =
-    Yes, MegaOptim have option to backup the images and it is enabled by default.
+    Yes, MegaOptim have option to back up the images, and it is enabled by default.
 You can alawys restore the original images if there is backup.

-= Can i manage multiple sites separately with sub-accounts? =
+= Can I manage multiple sites separately with subaccounts? =
     Sure!
-You can create sub-account for your client and transfer tokens to the sub-account balance.
+You can create subaccount for your client and transfer tokens to the subaccount balance.
 This way your client will have separate account and api key and you will be managing it.
 You have the option to add or remove api tokens from it.

 = Is WP CLI (command line) supported? =
     Sure!
 You can optimize and restore images from the command line using WP CLI.
 Please see this <a href="https://megaoptim.com/blog/how-to-optimize-wordpress-images-with-wp-cli-and-megaoptim/">guide</a> for more information.